aquasecurity/tracee/README.md

 ## Secure tracing

 When Tracee reads information from user programs it is subject to a race condition where the user program might be able to change the arguments after Tracee has read them.
 For example, a program invoked `execve("/bin/ls", NULL, 0)`, Tracee picked that up and will report that, then the program changed the first argument from `/bin/ls` to `/bin/bash`, and this is what the kernel will execute.
 To mitigate this, Tracee also provide "LSM" (Linux Security Module) based events, for example, the `bprm_check` event which can be reported by tracee and cross-referenced with the reported regular syscall event.

+## Contributing

+### Bugs

+If you think you have found a bug please follow the instructions below.

+- Please spend a small amount of time giving due diligence to the issue tracker.
+Your issue might be a duplicate.
+- Open a new issue if a duplicate doesn't already exist.
+- Remember users might be searching for your issue in the future, so please give it a meaningful title to help others.

+### Features

+We also use the GitHub issue tracker to track feature requests.
+If you have an idea to make kube-bench even more awesome follow the steps below.

+- Open a new issue.
+- Remember users might be searching for your issue in the future, so please give it a meaningful title to helps others.
+- Clearly define the use case, using concrete examples.
+- If you would like to include a technical design for your feature please feel free to do so.

+### Pull Requests

+We welcome pull requests!

+- Your PR is more likely to be accepted if it focuses on just one change.
+- Please include a comment with the results before and after your change.
+- Your PR is more likely to be accepted if it includes tests.
+(We have not historically been very strict about tests, but we would like to improve this!).
+- You're welcome to submit a draft PR if you would like early feedback on an idea or an approach.
+- Happy coding!